phpDocumentor/phpDocumentor/docs/references/phpdoc/tags/see.rst

 *Structural Elements*, or inline text in a long description, tagged with the ``@see`` tag will show a link in their description.

-If a description is provided with the tag then this will be used as link text instead of the URL itself.
+If a description is provided with the inline version of tag then this will be used as link text instead of the URL itself.

+In addition, phpDocumentor provides the ``doc://`` virtual scheme.
+When you provide this scheme, phpDocumentor will interpret that as a reference to :doc:`hand-written documentation<../../../hand-written-docs/index>`.

 Examples
 --------